 Plastic wrap is terrible for cheese because it doesn’t allow it to breathe.
 Once home, remove the cheese from the store’s plastic wrapping and rewrap in parchment or wax paper with a layer of plastic wrap loosely wrapped over it.
 Also, store it away from other cheeses because blues tend to be really friendly and like to share their mold with others.

-Enjoy this Classic Blue Cheese Dressing on your next salad or as a dip for raw veggies!
+Enjoy this classic blue cheese dressing recipe next time you need a delicious salad or as a dip for raw veggies!

-- 1 cup sour cream For a lighter dressing: substitute 1/2 cup plain yogurt and 1/2 cup sour cream
+- 1 cup sour cream (or for a lighter dressing: substitute 1/2 cup plain yogurt and 1/2 cup sour cream)

 - 1/2 cup mayonnaise